“I cut myself because you wouldn’t let me cry.

 I shone because I thought you loved me…”

 Self-harm is an unhealthy way to cope with emotional pain, intense anger or frustration by injuring your own body by cutting, burning, biting, hair-pulling or starving.
 It is not meant as a suicide method.
 They want to feel better, not end it all.
-Initial feelings of pleasure are however soon replaced by guilt, shame or the return of painful feelings afterwards.
+However, initial feelings of pleasure are soon replaced by guilt, shame, or the return of painful feelings afterwards.

 It can feel to other people that these things are done calmly and deliberately – almost cynically.
-But we know that someone who self-harms is usually in a state of high emotion, distress and unbearable inner turmoil.
-About 1 out of every 10 people self harm.
+But we know that self-harms are usually in a state of high emotion, distress and unbearable inner turmoil—about 1 out of every 10 people self-harm.

 Why do people self-harm?